-The images here and on the next page represent a snapshot of how womenswear has been developed at M&S over the years - some of the highlights are listed below and you can download the full timeline (in either PPT or PDF format) using the link below.
+The images here and on the next page represent a snapshot of how womenswear has been developed at M&S over the years - some of the highlights are listed below and you can download the full timeline (in either PPT or PDF format).

 1950s - The Dior-inspired ‘New Look’ style became popular, and M&S used new easy-care man-made fabrics to make dresses, which meant ordinary people could buy high fashion clothing

 1967 - Twiggy made her first appearance modelling for M&S when she was 18 years old (real name Lesley Lawson, she got her nickname because she was so slim)

 1990 - The first model of superstar status, Claudia Schiffer, appeared in M&S magazine adverts

 2000 - The St Michael label was dropped and new labels were introduced for M&S clothing, such as the Autograph range and per una